-ALL ENTRIES MUST FOLLOW “THE GREAT OUTDOORS OF TX-36” THEME
+ALL ENTRIES MUST FOLLOW THE “TX-36 THE ENERGY CAPITAL OF THE WORLD” THEME

 (No other entries will be accepted)